 Pneumococcal conjugate vaccine is also recommended for children with certain health conditions, and for all adults 65 years of age and older.
 Children who may:

-Pneumococcal conjugate vaccine is made of 2 things – a pneumococcal vaccine and a conjugate vaccine.
+PCV (Pneumococcal conjugate vaccine) is made of 2 things – a pneumococcal vaccine and a conjugate vaccine.
 It is administered in order to protect infants, young children, and adults against disease caused by the bacterium Streptococcus pneumoniae.

 Another type of pneumonia vaccine is known as polysaccharide vaccines.
 Polysaccharide vaccines can be developed against several diseases such as Neisseria meningitidis, Streptococcus pneumoniae, Haemophilus influenzaetype b, and Salmonella typhi.
 The pneumococcal vaccine works to prevent infection by inducing an immune response against specific capsular polysaccharides.
 These pneumococcal vaccines, however, provide little protective immunity in infants and young children.

 The standard pneumococcal vaccine dose is 0.5mL

 The recommended pneumococcal vaccine dose for adults is to take at least 2 pneumococcal injection to ward off the pneumococcal disease.